dotdash32/IITC/README.md

 ## Features
-While none of these ideas are completely novel, the combination of the three creates a new and very capable machine.
+While none of these ideas are completely novel, the combination of these creates a new and very capable machine.

 ### Intra- Tool Changes